PSDI-UK/psdi-common-style/README.md

 * May be difficult or impossible to implement with some site builders (notably Docusaurus)
 * In the case that a breaking change and/or bug is pushed through to this project, or the site for this project goes down, will immediately affect and break the display of dependent project
 * For live versions of HTML elements in particular, will result in slightly longer load times for pages
+* Customisation of common HTML elements is limited to what the interface provides

 #### Images